-Here's my travel guide and tips for visiting Plitvice Lakes National Park.
+Here's my travel guide to Plitvice Lakes National Park.
 This UNESCO-listed natural landmark is a misty natural wonderland in Croatia.
 This guide tells you everything to see at Plitvice and gives you must know tips for planning your visit.

 Yet, Plitvice Lakes can be overwhelming to visit.
 There are different levels of lakes, four different hiking trails, 7 different routes through the park, and 2 different entrances.
 And there will be crowds.

 Where is Plitvice Lakes, How To Get There & Tickets

 In 1979, Plitvice Lakes became a UNESCO site.
 It’s one of the most popular destinations in Croatia, with over a million annual visitors.
 In the summer months, you should expect big crowds.

 The closest cities to the park are Zagreb and Zadar.
 It’s easiest to drive, but there are buses.
 From Zagreb, the are buses to Plitvice Lakes takes 2:20.
 The bus ride from Zadar is 2 hours.

 If you’re planning a day trip, start early.
 It’s probably more sensible to overnight near the park, to beat the crowds.
 I stopped in Plitvice Lakes while traveling from Split Croatia to Ljubljana Slovenia, which made for a very long day.

 Overview Of Plitvice Park